Garfield Re-2 district residents speak out against sexual education, critical race theory and mask requirements

 Meanwhile, Thompson said parents have always been invited to review the comprehensive sexual education curriculum and that students have always been offered easy ways to opt-out of the lesson if requested.

-“While I admire the engagements and concern over the education from those who were protesting tonight, I do not feel that those expressing concerns about comprehensive sex education, or debate critical race theory… I do not feel represented by them,” she said.
+“While I admire the engagements and concern over the education from those who were protesting tonight, I do not feel that those expressing concerns about comprehensive sex education, or debate critical race theory … I do not feel represented by them,” she said.
 “I believe that there are many parents who are very appreciative of our district and the teachers and the critical thinking skills they try to impart to our children.”

 District resident and parent Marjorie Lear echoed Thompson’s sentiment toward educational standards, saying in order for children to succeed, they need opportunities for open and critical inquiry and engagement.